-- general market conditions; - revenue or results of operations in any quarter failing to meet the expectations, published or otherwise, of the investment community;

-• customer order deferrals resulting from the anticipation of new products, economic uncertainty, disappointing operating results by the customer, management changes, corporate reorganizations or otherwise;

-- reduced investor confidence in equity markets, due in part to corporate collapses in recent years; - speculation in the press or analyst community; - wide fluctuations in stock prices, particularly in relation to the stock prices for other technology companies; - announcements of technological innovations by us or our competitors; - new products or the acquisition or loss of significant customers by us or our competitors; - developments with respect to our proprietary rights or those of our competitors; - changes in interest rates; - changes in investors' beliefs as to the appropriate price-earnings ratios for us and our competitors;

-• changes in recommendations or financial estimates by securities analysts who track our common stock or the stock of other software companies;

-- changes in management; - sales of common stock by our controlling shareholder, directors and executive officers;

-• rumors or dissemination of false or misleading information, particularly through Internet chat rooms, instant messaging, and other rapid-dissemination methods;

-- conditions and trends in the software industry generally; - the announcement of acquisitions or other significant transactions by us or our competitors; - adoption of new accounting standards affecting the software industry;

-• domestic or international terrorism, public health crises including the COVID-19 pandemic, and other significant external factors; and

-• the other factors described in these "Risk Factors."
+- general market conditions including an economic recession; - revenue or results of operations in any quarter failing to meet the expectations, published or otherwise, of the investment community; - client order deferrals resulting from the anticipation of new products, economic uncertainty, disappointing operating results by the client, management changes, corporate reorganizations or otherwise; - reduced investor confidence in equity markets, due in part to corporate collapses in recent years; - speculation in the press or analyst community; - wide fluctuations in stock prices, particularly in relation to the stock prices for other technology companies; - announcements of technological innovations by us or our competitors; - new products or the acquisition or loss of significant clients by us or our competitors; - developments with respect to our proprietary rights or those of our competitors; - changes in interest rates and inflation rates; - changes in investors' beliefs as to the appropriate price-earnings ratios for us and our competitors; - changes in recommendations or financial estimates by securities analysts who track our common stock or the stock of other software companies; - changes in management; - sales of common stock by our controlling shareholder, directors and executive officers; - rumors or dissemination of false or misleading information, particularly through the Internet (e.g. social media) and other rapid-dissemination methods; - conditions and trends in the software industry generally; - the announcement of acquisitions or other significant transactions by us or our competitors; - adoption of new accounting standards affecting the software industry; - domestic or international terrorism, global or regional conflicts including the invasion of Ukraine by Russia, major public health concern including the COVID-19 pandemic and other significant external factors; and - other factors described in these "Risk Factors."